OPNilsson/Rendering/README.md

 - Bougouer's Law Absorption.
 - Photton Mapping for shading with the use of emitting photons.

 A lab journal indicating how each of the above methods were created along side the implementation for each part.
-The journal goes over my thoughts on implementing each part and is used as a proof of deliverables for each of the course's labs.
+The journal goes over my thoughts on implementing each part and is used as a proof of the above deliverables.
 The journal has screenshots also showing the different techniques explored along mathematical concepts learned in the course.
-There is also a project journal which is a report over the implementation of the concept that the student was requried to implement outside of the afore mentioned concepts.
-The entire implementation of this engine has been done individually with only ocational help from TA's and peers in the lectures.
+There is also a project journal which is a report over the implementation of the radiosity function of the engine.
+The entire implementation of this engine has been studied for and implemented individually.

-This course also goes well with the 02561 Computer Graphics course at DTU see Github repo for more.
+See my WebGL journal for a look into other rendering techniques such as; stencil, bilboards, sciscor planes, and reflection planes.

 ---

 ## Intructions on getting the code to compile and run:
 Download the MinGW version of [FreeGLUT](https://www.transmissionzero.co.uk/software/freeglut-devel/) and place it somewhere on the PC this is a required dependency for the code to work.
-The compiler that is confirmed to build and run the code is CLION.
+The IDE that is confirmed to build and run the code sucessfully are CLION and VSCode.
 Follow the steps below to run the code:

 - Open the FindMyGLUT.cmake file in the cmake folder of the framework.
 - In FIND_PATH, replace `{PROJECT_SOURCE_DIR}/3rdparty/include` with the path to your freeglut (e.g. `C:/programs/freeglut/include`).